Design of infrared microspectrometers based on phase-modulated axilenses: Conclustion

 In conclusion, we have proposed and designed a compact 4-level phase-modulated axilens platform that can be directly integrated atop multi-band IR-FPA substrates to achieve LWIR and MWIR detection and spectroscopic functionalities.
 We showed that these devices feature a programmable focusing behavior and broader spectral responses compared to standard Fresnel lenses and support an achromatic focusing plane.
 We further investigated different types of phase modulations and demonstrated the focusing of spectral components at different controllable locations on the same focal plane.
-Building on the concept of phase modulated axilenses, we also demonstrate and characterize the spectroscopic behavior of these devices in the LWIR and MWIR.
-Specifically, we achieved minimum distinguishable wavelength intervals $\Delta\lambda=240nm$ and $\Delta\lambda=165nm$ at $\lambda_0=8{\mu}m$ and $\lambda_0=5{\mu}m$, respectively.
+Building on the concept of phase-modulated axilenses, we also demonstrate and characterize the spectroscopic behavior of these devices in the LWIR and MWIR.
+Specifically, we achieved minimum distinguishable wavelength intervals $\Delta\lambda=240nm$ and $\Delta\lambda=165nm$ at $\lambda_c=8{\mu}m$ and $\lambda_c=5{\mu}m$, respectively.
+The experimental characterization and testing of the proposed devices for operation at visible and near-infrared wavelengths is reported in reference \cite{britton2020phasemodulated}.
 The proposed compact devices add fundamental imaging and spectroscopic capabilities to traditional DOEs and are alternative solutions with respect to metasurface-based designs for applications to spectral sorting, multi-band IR imaging, photodetection, and spectroscopy.